tomasgons/TomasGonsPortfolio/README.md

-a collection of projects I worked on, some personal prectice, some used in the real world.
+a collection of projects I worked on, some personal practice, some used in the real world.